GHSVS-de/plg_system_characterscounterghsvs/README.md

 ## Why the revival of this plugin with Joomla 4
 ### Mainly: Preventing data loss of some fields after Joomla 3-4 migration

 - You are in a hurry?
-See headline [Quick guide for Joomla 3-4 migrations for basic purposes](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes)
+See headline [Quick guide for Joomla 3-4 migrations for basic purposes](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes).
 - After migration, all data entered in Joomla 3 is still in the database of Joomla 4.
 - - However, some fields may lose data if Joomla entries are saved without the affected data having been adjusted beforehand.
 - - However, some data are not visible in full length in Joomla 4 backend.
 How to adapt them without searching in database?
 - - However, some data is no longer displayed at all.
 How to see them and decide if still needed without searching in database before you save the concerned Joomla entry?
+- Affected are all meta descriptions in Joomla's own components that are longer than 160 characters.
+- Affected are the meta keywords of menu items that have been removed entirely in Joomla 4.

 #### The idea behind it is

 - Install and configure the plugin in Joomla 3.
+[See Quick guide](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes).
 - Perform the Joomla 3-4 migration.
-- All data is still visible in the backend afterwards and can be edited if desired.
-This way you at least have the possibility to view this data in the backend and save it by copy-paste if necessary.
-Or whatever matches your workflow.
+- All data entered in Joomla 3 is still visible in the backend afterwards and can be edited.
+So you have the possibility to edit, shorten or copy-paste them somewhere ... whatever suits your workflow.
 Freedom of choice...
 - For example, protect `meta descriptions` in Joomla 4 from being destructively truncated if they were created longer than 160 characters in Joomla 3.
 - For example, display `meta keywords` in `menu items`.
 This field has been removed in Joomla 4 without replacement but comes back with this plugin if configured accordingly.
 - When saving an entry, all old data is preserved, even if you don't have time to take care of concerned meta fields yet.